Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 On the banks of the Red River, Hanoi is the cradle of Vietnamese civilization – 2010 marked the 1,000th anniversary of the city.
 In Hanoi, you’ll attend classes at Vietnam National University and at the Faculty for International Studies.
 You will learn alongside Vietnamese students.

-Interact regularly with Vietnamese peers in meaningful ways.
+Interact regularly with Vietnamese peers.